Bootstrapping Yang-Mills matrix integrals: Preliminaries

 After taking into account the cyclic symmetry of the trace, we have $ A_{1,4,2,3}=A_{1,2,3,4} $ and

-The singlet decomposition drastically reduces the number of unknowns for relatively small length.
-At small length, each \(A\) can be identified with a specific word.\footnote{At large length, the number of concrete words may be less than that of $A$'s because the number of different indices is limited by $D$.
-Accordingly, some coefficients $A$ may be ambiguous, and the concrete moments may be invariant under some changes in $A$'s.
-We can set some coefficients $A$ to zero using this ``gauge symmetry''. } At length-2, we have $A_{1,2}=\langle \tr\, X X \rangle$.
+The singlet decomposition drastically reduces the number of unknowns for relatively small lengths.
+At small lengths, each \(A\) can be identified with a specific word.\footnote{At large lengths, the number of concrete words may be less than that of $A$'s because the number of different indices is limited by $D$.
+Accordingly, some coefficients $A$ may be ambiguous, and the concrete moments may be invariant under some changes in the coefficients $A$.
+We can set some coefficients $A$ to zero using this ``gauge symmetry''. } At length 2, we have $A_{1,2}=\langle \tr\, X X \rangle$.
 In the length-4 example \eqref{decompositionL4}, we have \(A_{1,2,3,4} = \langle \tr\, X X Y Y \rangle\) and \(A_{1,3,2,4} = \langle \tr\, X Y X Y \rangle\).
-Another basic observable of length-4 is
+Another basic observable of length 4 is

-At length-6, the singlet decomposition reads
+At length 6, the singlet decomposition reads

 where the cyclic symmetry has been implemented.
 We can further express the loop equations in terms of the singlet-decomposition coefficients $A$.
 For example, the explicit loop equations in section \ref{Loop Equation} are encoded in